sionpixley/PolyNode/README.md

 ## How to configure PolyNode

-PolyNode's configuration is handled through a JSON file named `.polynrc` located in PolyNode's home directory (`$HOME/.PolyNode` for Linux/macOS and `%LOCALAPPDATA%\Programs\PolyNode` for Windows).
-Please see below for the default configuration for `.polynrc`:
+PolyNode's configuration is handled through a JSON file named `polynrc.json` located in PolyNode's home directory (`$HOME/.PolyNode` for Linux/macOS and `%LOCALAPPDATA%\Programs\PolyNode` for Windows).
+Please see below for the default configuration for `polynrc.json`:

 ```
 {